 Courses at the University of Derby are presented on the Blackboard Learn platform referred to as Course Resources.
 When modules are granulated at the beginning of the academic year, they then appear in Course Resources ready for tutors to add the resources for the registered students to use.
 The Course Template provides a skeleton structure to guide tutors on how best to use the platform and organise their resources.

 This is the landing page for the module.
-Your m
+It has various channels of dynamically updated communication from different stakeholders across the university.

 Add your materials for students to reference in this folder such as PowerPoints, word documents etc. You should organise it in a logical and consistent manner e.g. according to a weekly schedule or module themes.